-as they were 20 years ago, the appearance of highly skewed distributions characterizing scientific productivity is still strange since it refers to scientific elite who undergone a rigorous selection procedure and is expected to be more homogeneous.
-At the moment, one may for example suggest that the noticed differences between scientists may result from the heterogeneity of the analysed sample (e.g. as is the case in nonextensivity driven by fluctuations [9, 10]).
-To be ahead of these suggestions, in the following we will concentrate on analysis of T-cohorts, as they were characterized at the beginning of this section.
-Although, the approach makes our data more homogeneous, we are aware that it still does not take into account other factors which influence scientific productivity (e.g. access to resources which facilitate research or geopolitical conditions).
-In the next section we will try to convince the readership that the effect of those omitted factors may be understood in terms of a single function having the same meaning as density of states in equilibrium statistical physics.
+The reported studies show that scientists differ enormously in the number of papers they publish.
+Although, at present the fat-tailed distributions are not so surprising for physicists as they were 20 years ago, the appearance of highly skewed distributions characterizing scientific productivity is still strange since it refers to scientific elite who have undergone a rigorous selection procedure and is expected to be more homogeneous.
+At the moment, one may, for example, suggest that the noticed differences between scientists may result from the heterogeneity of the analyzed sample (e.g., as is the case in nonextensivity driven by fluctuations [10,11]).
+To be ahead of these suggestions, in the following we will concentrate on the analysis of T cohorts, as they were characterized at the beginning of this section.
+Although the approach makes our data more homogeneous, we are aware that it still does not take into account other factors that influence scientific productivity (e.g., access to resources that facilitate research or geopolitical conditions).
+In the next section we will try to convince the readership that the effect of those omitted factors may be understood in terms of a single function having the same meaning as the density of states in equilibrium statistical physics.

-Due to our approach, whatever differences are observed among T-scientists they can be logically decomposed into only two sorts: (i) life-course differences, which are the effects of biological and social aging, and (ii) cohort differences, which are differences between cohorts at comparable points in career history.
-According to our knowledge the only similar analysis of scientific productivity was performed by Allison and Stewart [11], who analysed a sample of U.S. scientists in university departments offering advanced degrees in biology, chemistry, physics and mathematics.
-The authors divided the sample into 8 age strata by the number of years since Ph.D., representing different cohorts at different points during their career history.
-Unfortunately, lacking longitudinal data the authors were only able to observe life-course differences among scientists, assuming that cohort differences are negligible.
+Due to our approach, whatever differences are observed among T scientists can be logically decomposed into only two sorts: (i) life-course differences, which are the effects of biological and social aging, and (ii) cohort differences, which are differences between cohorts at comparable points in career history.
+According to our knowledge the only similar analysis of scientific productivity was performed by Allison and Stewart [12], who analyzed a sample of U.S. scientists in university departments offering advanced degrees in biology, chemistry, physics, and mathematics.
+The authors divided the sample into eight age strata by the number of years since Ph.D., representing different cohorts at different points during their career history.
+Unfortunately, lacking longitudinal

-FIG. 4: Histograms of scientific productivity N(x; t, T) characterizing cohorts of long-life scientists, who started to publish in a given year T = 1975 or 1985, and $\tau = t - T = 6, 12, 18$.
-(Detailed description of the figure is given in the text.)
+FIG. 4.
+Histograms of scientific productivity N(x;t,T) characterizing cohorts of long-life scientists, who started to publish in a given year T=1975 or 1985, and $\tau=t-T=6, 12, 18$.
+(A detailed description of the figure is given in the text.)